WordPress/openverse/README.md

 As of June 2018, this project is in its early stages.
 For now, assume that the API is unstable and that the REST interface could change dramatically over short periods of time.
 We have not yet made the production system publicly accessible.

 This repository is primarily concerned with back end infrastructure like datastores, servers, and APIs.
-The pipeline that feeds data (digital media) into this system can be found in the [cccatalog repository](https://github.com/creativecommons/cccatalog).
+The pipeline that feeds data into this system can be found in the [cccatalog repository](https://github.com/creativecommons/cccatalog).

 ## Getting Started